alizay1/interactive-bar-plot-visual/README.md

 ![Screenshot 2023-09-12 at 4 31 06 PM](https://github.com/alizay1/interactive-bar-plot-visual/assets/101383537/3505fbe1-2566-4762-827e-812bf26b41c4)

+### Standard Instructions
+1. You can select one of the OECD countries to view on the left hand side.
+2. You can also toggle between the age groups in the dropdown menu located on the right hand side of the dashboard.
+3. You can select or deselect any of the values displayed in the legend for more less obvious comparisons.

-For this visual, only the age ranges from 25-34 and 25-64 were used for all years.
+**Note: Only the age ranges from 25-34 and 25-64 were used for all years.**

 ## Questions to Answer

-1. How has
-2. Compare the high school completion and postsecondary degree data by age group.
+1. How has the high school and postsecondary degree completion percentages change over time?
-3. How has each country performed compared to the OECD average for each age group.
+2. How has each country performed compared to the OECD average for each age group?

 ***